luigi311/tanoshi/docs/installation.md

 # Installation

+There are 3 ways to use Tanoshi:
+- Using prebuild binary
+- Using official Docker image
+- Using desktop version

 ## Prebuilt Binary
 Download and run binary from latest release, aside from plugins all dependencies are statically linked.
 Prebuilt binary available for `amd64` platform.